 The changing online environment has forced marketers to rethink the way they use content to attract and retain users.
-Content is not only about creating great blog posts that appeal to your desired audience, it’s a about strategizing around SEO, content depth, brand messaging and also desired results.
-Looking at 2018, marketers need to assess their content marketing strategy and plan ahead to achieve success.
+Content marketing is not only about creating great blog posts that appeal to your desired audience, it’s about strategizing around SEO, content depth, brand messaging and also desired results.
+Looking at 2018, marketers need to assess their content marketing strategy and take steps to plan ahead and ultimately achieve success.

 Looking at 2018, companies using online channels as their main way to attract new and retain existing users, need to plan ahead for their content marketing strategy to make sure no effort is wasted.

 Here are 10 steps on how to stay ahead of the competition and make sure your company stays relevant for your audience: